alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **terraform validate**: used to check and report errors within modules.
 - **terraform apply**: maximum of 10 concurrent resource operations.
 Controlled by parallelism configuration.

+### Terraform init

+- **terraform init**: first command before plan.

 ### Terraform plan

-- **terraform plan**: preview the changes that will be made to the infrastructure without actually applying them
+- **terraform plan**: preview the changes that will be made to the infrastructure without actually applying them.

 ### Terraform state

 - **terraform state**: manage and manipulate the Terraform state in various ways.
-- **state files** needed to track the current state of infrastructure resources and compare it to the desired state declared in configuration files.
+- **state files**: needed to track the current state of infrastructure resources and compare it to the desired state declared in configuration files.
+- **terraform state rm**: permits remove a resource from the state, to prevent detroy it when you run `terraform destroy`.
+- **terraform state list**: see a list of all Terraform-managed resources.

 ## Terraform backend